LowYanDi/loadless/README.md

 ### 5.6 Three-Week Build Plan

-The public UI is already complete, so the build phase focuses on one functional vertical slice. **P0 is the release gate, P1 follows the working core, and P2 is limited to one collaboration slice that ships only after privacy and concurrency tests pass.** This prevents feature expansion from weakening the core journey.
+The build phase focuses on one functional MVP.
+P0, P1 and P2 describe implementation order: the persistent individual journey comes first, followed by bounded AI integration and one consent-based Circle flow.
+The minimum release requires all three slices, with privacy and acceptance checks completed before real shared data is enabled.

 #### Already completed in the interactive prototype